 - A registered agent must have a physical address (street address usually) to which documents can be delivered.

-- In most states, P.O. mailbox can’t be used.
+- In most states, a P.O. mailbox can’t be used.

 Designating Yourself or Another Member of Your LLC

 It seems pretty tempting to designate yourself as your business’s registered agent and give your home address.
 Of course, why won’t you consider it as it is the most straightforward and convenient option?
 However, Moneyaisle does not recommend you to be your registered agent for the following reasons;